Route number: Czech Republic and Slovakia

 After the dissolution of Czechoslovakia, the numbering systems of the two successor states (Czech Republic and Slovakia) became independent, but both continued to follow the Czechoslovak numbering system.

 The numbering system in the Czech Republic remained in principle unchanged.
-However, especially during the partial changes in 1997, some numbers that originally belonged to Slovakia, especially from the 60s series, were used for I-class roads in the Czech Republic, so they are duplicated compared to Slovakian numbers.
-The highways were renumbered so that the Slovak D1 highway no longer connects to the Czech D1 highway.
-Slovakia also started to use numbers for its roads that were originally used in the Czech Republic.
+However, especially during the partial changes in 1997, some numbers that originally belonged to Slovakia, especially from the 60s series, were used for I-class highways in the Czech Republic, so they are now used concurrently with the same numbers in Slovakia.
+The motorways were renumbered so that the Slovak D1 motorway is no longer planned to connect to the Czech D1 motorway.
+Slovakia also started to use numbers for its highways that were originally used in the Czech Republic.
 In Slovakia, a separate numbering system for expressways (R-roads) was created, with numbers R1 – R8.

-As of January 1, 2016, the highway network was reformed in the Czech Republic.
-The main change was that most sections of R-roads (expressways) were recategorized to highways and the R prefix has fallen into disuse for the remaining ones as well.
+As of 1 January 2016, the motorway network was reformed in the Czech Republic.
+The main change was that most sections of R-highways (expressways) were recategorized to motorways and the R prefix has fallen into disuse for the remaining ones.

-In Slovakia, numbering of III-class routes underwent two reforms.
-First, in connection with the digitization of the road database, the way of writing third-class road numbers was changed so that in the data outputs all these numbers were complemented to six digits by inserting zeros, e.g. III/5196 to III/519006, however, the old numbering was also used at the same time.
-As of May 1, 2015, all Slovak III-class routes were renumbered to completely new four-digit numbers, while an interval is reserved for individual districts within which the numbers are assigned.
+In Slovakia, numbering of III-class highways underwent two reforms.
+First, in connection with the digitization of the road database, the way of writing third-class highway numbers was changed so that in the data outputs all these numbers were complemented to six digits by inserting zeros, e.g. III/5196 to III/519006, however, the old numbering was also used at the same time.
+As of 1 May 2015, all Slovak III-class highways were renumbered to completely new four-digit numbers, while an interval is reserved for individual districts within which the numbers are assigned.
 E.g., III/063054 (referring to I/63) was renumbered to III/1460 (numbers starting with 145, 146, 147 belong to Komárno District).

-In the Czech Republic, there is also a national system of cycling route numbering.
-It is quite independent on road route numbering.
+In the Czech Republic, there is also a national system of cycle route numbering.
+It is independent of highway numbering.
 Number of digits (1–4) corresponds to the route class, i.e. one-digit numbers are for I-class long-distance routes, while 4-digits numbers for local IV-class routes.
-On the roads, cycling routes are marked with specific official orange-black directional road signs, and for local and off-road routes, stripe marks derived from Czech Hiking Markers System are used (with orange margin stripes instead of white ones).
+On the roads, cycling routes are marked with yellow-black directional road signs, and for local and off-road routes, stripe marks derived from Czech Hiking Markers System are used (with yellow margin stripes instead of white ones).
 The guarantor of the numbering system is Czech Tourist Club.
 In addition, there are many local routes not included in this system.